ChloeL01/CP3407-assignment/iteration_2.md

 1. github entry timestamps
 2. User stories are correct: see p39

-* Assumed Velocity FROM iteration-1: 0.6
+* Assumed Velocity FROM iteration-1: 0.6 (higher than previously calculated as we are working with 4 developers now rather than 3)
 * Number of developers: 4
 * Total estimated amount of work: 48 days